darenwkt/flink-connector-prometheus/.github/PULL_REQUEST_TEMPLATE.md

 *(example:)*
 - *Added integration tests for end-to-end deployment*
 - *Added unit tests*
-- *Manually verified by running the Kinesis connector on a local Flink cluster.*
+- *Manually verified by running the Prometheus connector on a local Flink cluster.*

 ## Significant changes
 *(Please check any boxes [x] if the answer is "yes".
 You can first publish the PR and check them afterwards, for convenience.)*